bduvenhage/bduvenhage.github.io/_posts/2019-04-30-memory-bank_making-fire-and-water.md

 <img src="/assets/images/demoscene_fire.gif" width="600" />

 ## Doom Fire
-Doom like fire can be created by creating a heat source that is propagated up while being randomly extinguised and scattered.
+Doom style fire can be created by having a heat source that is propagated up while being randomly extinguised and scattered.
 I generate one more random number than the [method recently documented by FABIEN SANGLARD](http://fabiensanglard.net/doom_fire_psx/), but it is almost as fast as the simple fire above.

 <img src="/assets/images/demoscene_doom_fire.gif" width="600" />

 ## Water
 This water effect is quite cool.
 A water heightmap is maintained between two buffers.
 An [archived explanation](https://web.archive.org/web/20160418004149/http://freespace.virgin.net/hugo.elias/graphics/x_water.htm) contains more details on how this works.
+Here I render the water height directly, but one should really create a refractive offset into a texture map.
+A demo of this effect is available at http://www.onlinetutorialsweb.com/demo/javascript-water-ripple/ .

 <img src="/assets/images/demoscene_water.gif" width="600" />